 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-- What is the accuracy of risk stratification methods or alternative screening strategies for identifying persons at increased risk for chlamydial or gonococcal infections (such as younger persons or men who have sex with men)?
-Screening strategies include testing for concurrent sexually transmitted infections, including HIV, or using different screening intervals.
+- What is the effectiveness of risk stratification methods or alternative screening strategies for identifying persons who are at increased risk for chlamydial and gonococcal infections (such as those who are younger, men who have sex with men)?
+Screening strategies include cotesting for concurrent sexually transmitted infections, including HIV, or using different screening intervals.

-- What is the diagnostic accuracy of anatomic site–specific testing and collection methods for identifying persons with chlamydial or gonococcal infections?
+- What is the diagnostic accuracy of anatomic site–specific testing and self-collected swabs for identifying persons with chlamydial and gonococcal infections?

-- What are the harms of screening for chlamydial or gonococcal infections (such as labeling, anxiety, false-positive results, false-negative results/reassurance, or changes in risk behaviors or risk perception)?
+- What are the harms of screening for chlamydial and gonococcal infections (such as labeling, anxiety, false-positive results, false-negative results/reassurance, change in risk behaviors or risk perception)?

-The contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.
+The contextual question will not be systematically reviewed and is not shown in the Analytic Framework.

-- What is the effectiveness of partner services (such as traditional partner services or expedited partner therapy) in reducing rates of reinfection or acquisition of chlamydial or gonococcal infections in the index patient?
+- What is the effectiveness of partner management (such as traditional partner notification and management, expedited partner therapy) in reducing rates of reinfection or acquisition of chlamydial and gonococcal infections?

-KQ 2: Screening strategies to detect infection, including selective screening of high-risk groups (such as younger persons, men who have sex with men, persons with high-risk sexual behaviors, or persons with high-risk sexual partners); testing for concurrent sexually transmitted infections, including HIV; using different screening intervals
+KQ 2: Screening strategies to detect infection, including selective screening of high-risk groups (such as persons who are younger, men who have sex with men, persons with high-risk sexual behavior or high-risk sexual partners), cotesting for concurrent sexually transmitted infections, including HIV; and using different screening intervals

-KQ 3: Test methods and approaches (such as self- vs. clinician-collected) to detect chlamydial or gonococcal infections in biological specimens from various anatomical sites (such as urine specimens and samples from the endocervix, urethra, vagina, anus, or pharynx)
+KQ 3: Test methods and approaches to detect chlamydial or gonococcal infections in biological specimens from various anatomical sites (urine, endocervix, urethra, vagina, anus, pharynx)

 |No intervention; no screening|